CS290F: Spring '06

 Introduction

-Your quarter grade will be derived from paper reviews, a class presentation, and the class project:
+Your quarter grade will be derived from your in-class presentation, active participation in discussions, and your class project: